 Frequent riders should keep an eye out for the free bike tune-ups on campus sponsored by the Office of Sustainability and Parking and Transportation.
 Every April and October, our Active Transportation Months, we host two on the Danforth Campus and two at the School of Medicine, in which bikes are tuned-up on a first-come-first-serve basis by mechanics from a local bike shop.
 To stay informed on free bike tune-ups, sign up for our newsletter or like us on Facebook.

 Bears Bikes is a student-owned and operated business located in the Gregg storefronts, on the ground floor of Gregg House on the South 40.
 Bears Bikes offers year-long rentals to students who want their own bike without the responsibilities of ownership.
 Winter storage and free-tune ups are included with rentals, of which customers can choose between a hybrid bike, a single-speed bike, or a mountain bike.
 In addition to rentals, Bears Bikes provides repair services and storage over winter and summer breaks for all student bike owners.
 For more information on Bears Bikes location, hours, services, and pricing, visit their website.

-Part of the upcoming Shnuck Pavilion, which will be completed in 2019 as part of the East End Transformation, will be home to a Bike Hub to support the growing community of WashU bike commuters.
-The Hub will provide bike parking, showers, and lockers, while allowing easy access to the Skinker MetroLink and to the bike routes through Forest Park.
+Schnuck Pavilion is home to the Active Commuter Hub, which supports the growing community of WashU bike, pedestrian, and transit commuters.
+The Hub provides bike parking, showers, and lockers, while allowing easy access to the Skinker MetroLink and to the bike routes through Forest Park.
 Learn more at the Active Commuter Hub homepage.

 The following are tips and resources to assist members of our community in accessing greater St. Louis by bike.